silnrsi/wirl/README.md

 - wirledit.py - allows editing of the resource database

+The views/ directory holds HTML files (that use web2py's brand of markup).

 The Wirl and WirlEditor apps are built on web2py.
 To use this code: